The Greater the Shaking…

 Jerusalem, Israel

-After exactly 40 days of war with Iran, we have entered into a period of a two week cease-fire.
-Will it hold?
-Will Trump and the US succeed in securing a real “deal” with Iran that will last?
-Here in Israel, for 40 days missiles, threats, and uncertainty became routine.
-Different from the 12 day war in June of 2025, this time Arab nations across the region—especially in the area of the Persian Gulf -- were increasingly drawn into the tension, many experiencing direct attacks and instability.
-What was in June 2025 an Israel–Iran conflict has now expanded into a regional conflict and beyond.
+In Israel, during the 40 days of conflict, daily missile attacks became routine.
+Unlike the 12-day war in June of 2025; Arab nations in the Persian Gulf region were also drawn into the hostilities, many experiencing direct rocket and drone bombings by Iran.
+What was originally a limited Israel-Iran conflict in June 2025, has now expanded into a regional conflict and beyond.
 As the war intensified, the question became not only geopolitical, but spiritual.
 What happens to people’s hearts when the shaking increases?

 Both Scripture and modern history reflect this same dynamic.
 The prophet Haggai records the Lord saying, “I will shake all nations, and the desire of all nations shall come” (Haggai 2:7).
 Yeshua spoke of wars, turmoil, and instability, and in the same context described the gospel being preached to all nations (Matthew 24:6–14).
 In the book of Acts, persecution in Jerusalem scattered the believers, and “those who were scattered went everywhere preaching the word” (Acts 8:4).
 The shaking accelerated the spread of the message.

-Over centuries, the gospel moved outward from Jerusalem through the nations and eventually spread widely across Asia.
-Over the last century, significant movements have emerged in places like Korea, China, and Indonesia.
-If the message went from Jerusalem to the ends of the earth, we may now be approaching a turning point.
-As awakening spreads across regions like Iran and parts of the Middle East, could we be nearing the time when a great awakening begins to reach Jerusalem once again?
-We cannot claim to know the timing, nor can we assume this will fully unfold in our generation.
-Yet the early signs of spiritual hunger across the region may be preparing the way for a future movement that ultimately returns to the place where the gospel first began.
+Over centuries, the gospel moved outward from Jerusalem through the nations.
+Over the last century, significant gospel movements have emerged in places like Korea, China, and Indonesia.
+If the message from Jerusalem has reached the ends of the earth, then we are now at a turning point.
+As awakening spreads across regions like Iran and parts of the Middle East, could we be nearing the time when a great awakening returns to Jerusalem once again?

 Scripture points toward such a turning.
-Paul writes that the “fullness of the Gentiles” will affect salvation in Israel.
-(Romans 11:25–26).
+Paul writes that the “fullness of the Gentiles” will affect salvation in Israel (Romans 11:25–26).
 Isaiah speaks of nations coming to the light of Zion (Isaiah 60:3).
 Zechariah describes many peoples seeking the Lord in Jerusalem (Zechariah 8:22).
 Yeshua Himself declared that Jerusalem would one day welcome Him, saying, “Blessed is He who comes in the name of the Lord” (Matthew 23:39).